zedconte/great-big-example-application/README.md

 | [14480](https://github.com/angular/angular/issues/14480) | Angular 2 relative pathing from siblings doesn't work | Compose Message box on Crisis Center and login success routing |
 | [14201](https://github.com/angular/angular/pull/14201) | Duplicate instantiation of lazy loaded modules | ngrx Effects |
 | [3781](https://github.com/angular/angular-cli/issues/3781) | Cannot read property 'newLine' of undefined | Travis build |

-## And other problems

-There's something the matter with TypeScript that produces warnings claiming certain classes can't be found.
-This was merely annoying until a new release of angular-cli came out that put an overlay with warnings on top of the app instead of just putting them in the console.

-To turn off this new overlay, you need to change line 140 of node_modules/@angular/cli/tasks/serve.js from

-    overlay: serveTaskOptions.target === 'development'
-to

-    overlay: false // serveTaskOptions.target === 'development'

 # FAQ